koodikulma-fi/data-signals/README.md

 A couple of data reusing concepts in the form of library methods.
 - Simple `areEqual(a, b, level?)` and `deepCopy(anything, level?)` methods with custom level of depth (-1) for deep supporting Objects, Arrays, Maps, Sets and (skipping) classes.
 - Data selector features with 3 variants:
-    * `createDataTrigger` allows to trigger a callback when reference data is changed from last time - supporting various levels of comparison.
+    * `createDataTrigger` triggers a callback when reference data is changed from previous time.
-    * `createDataMemo` allows to recompute / reuse data based on arguments: when args change (according to comparison level), calls the producer callback to return new data.
+    * `createDataMemo` recomputes / reuses data based on arguments: when args change, calls the producer to recompute data.
-    * `createDataSource` is like createDataMemo but with an extraction process in between the arguments and producer callback.
+    * `createDataSource` is like createDataMemo but with an extraction process before the producer callback.

 ### 2. SIMPLE BASE CLASSES / MIXINS